 People are always a critical component of the environmental conservation equation.
 With the number of federal, state and local government decision-makers involved, the private landowners whose participation is essential to the effort were at risk of being overwhelmed with information.

-TNC is investing the time to engage landowners to help them identify a restoration plan that works for them whether that is enrolling in a government program, placing an easement on their property, or entering into a private agreement with the Conservancy.
+TNC invested the time to engage landowners to help them identify a restoration plan that works for them, whether that is enrolling in a government program, placing an easement on their property or entering into a private agreement with TNC.
 As one landowner partner noted, “The Nature Conservancy has been great to work with.
 They keep me informed when they’re working on the property, which is especially important during hunting season when we have a lot of people hunting on the property.”

 We want to let them know that they’re restoring the land so that future generations can enjoy it.

-Mike Dryden, restoration specialist with TNC, and our project partners have successfully engaged 24 landowners in the 9-mile stretch, enabling us to restore 75% of the floodplain area.
+Former TNC Restoration Specialist Mike Dryden, along with project partners, successfully engaged 24 landowners in the 9-mile stretch, enabling the restoration of 75% of the floodplain area.

 “It’s really important to educate the community on this program, to make people feel comfortable about enrolling in the program.
-We want to let them know that they’re restoring the land so that future generations can enjoy it,” says Dryden.
-Mike continues to talk with the remaining landowners about future restoration.
+We want to let them know that they’re restoring the land so that future generations can enjoy it,” said Dryden.

-At six sites along the Pocomoke River, a network of monitoring equipment has been installed in strategic positions to evaluate restoration benefits: two monitoring devices are in sections of the river that remain channelized, three set along sections that have been restored, and one set within a naturally connected river channel.
+At six sites along the Pocomoke River, a network of monitoring equipment installed in strategic positions evaluates restoration benefits: two monitoring devices are in sections of the river that remain channelized, three set along sections that have been restored and one set within a naturally connected river channel.

 A bright yellow songbird with gray and black wings perches on a tree branch.